unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway/how-to-open.md

 The translators need adequate technical capacity to use the various technology tools (or they need a technical assistance team that can be so trained).
 They need adequate production capacity, in terms of available people, time, and financial resources.
-If not, GSS may be able to help establish a platform to increase their capacity.
+If not, like-minded businesses may be able to help establish a platform to increase their capacity.

 They need adequate Internet connectivity and ability to use various communication tools (e.g. Hall, video conferencing, web-based project management software, etc.).
-GSS may be able to help provide connectivity solutions if none are readily available.
+Like-minded technology ministries may be able to help provide connectivity solutions if none are readily available.

 Finally, a tactical workflow must be developed and the team trained in how to use the tools in it to accomplish the desired outcomes in the